-Part 2: List Others to Be Notified for a Debt That You Already Listed
+Pa art 2: L ist Others to Be Not tified for a Debt 1 That You Already Listed

-Use this page only if you have others to be notified about your bankruptcy for a debt that you already listed in Part 1.
-For example, if a collection agency is trying to collect from you for a debt you owe to someone else, list the creditor in Part 1, and then list the collection agency here.
-Similarly, if you have more than one creditor for any of the debts that you listed in Part 1, list the additional creditors here.
-If you do not have additional persons to be notified for any debts in Part 1, do not fill out or submit this page.
+ag yo ency is tryi u have mor ng to collect from you fo r a debt you owe to s ny of the debts that someone else, list th you listed in Part 1, li a debt that you already listed in Part 1.
+For example, if a collection e creditor in Part 1, and then list the collection agency here.
+Similarly, if ist the additional creditors here.
+If you do not have additional persons to

-any dobto mr are 1, do not mr o

 On which line in Part 1 did you enter the creditor?

 Name Last 4 digits of account number

 Number Street

-City State ZIP Code

-Jity On which line in Part 1 did you enter the creditor?

-Name On which line in Part 1 did you enter the creditor?
-Last 4 digits of account number

 Number Street

+-

-City State ZIP Code
+City State ZIP Code -

 On which line in Part 1 did you enter the creditor?

 Name Last 4 digits of account number

 Number Street

+Rumber

+-

-- City State ZIP Code
+City State ZIP Code -

 On which line in Part 1 did you enter the creditor?

 Name Last 4 digits of account number

-Number Street
+Number Street -

 City State ZIP Code

-5545 On which line in Part 1 did you enter the creditor?
+On which line in Part 1 did you enter the creditor?

 Name Last 4 digits of account number

-Number Street
+Number Street -

+715.0

 City State ZIP Code

-On which line in Part 1 did you enter the creditor?
+Nome On which line in Part 1 did you enter the creditor?

 Name Last 4 digits of account number

-Number Street
+Number Street -

+-

 City State ZIP Code

-Fill in this in formation to ide entify your case: Debtor 1 First Name Middle Name Last Name Debtor 2 (Spouse, if filing) Middle Name Last Name - Bankruptcy Court for r the: District o ☐ Check if this is an amended filing Official F orm 106E E/F Schedu ıle E/F: (Creditors Wr no Have Unse cured Claims 12/15 • • Y claims and Part 2 for creditors we esult in a claim.
-Also list executory
+, 0000 On which line in Part 1 did you onfor the creditor?

+Name On which line in Part 1 did you enter the creditor?
+Last 4 digits of account number

+-

+Number Street -

+-

+City State ZIP Code -

+First Name Middle Name Last Name

+Debtor 2

+(Spouse, if filing) First Name Middle Name Last Name

+Case number Bankruptcy Court for the:

+(If known)

+Official Form 106E/F Schedule E/F: Creditors Who Have Unsecured Claims